-If I file a lawsuit, will everyone know about it?
+If I file a lawsuit (or get sued) will everyone know about it?

-Many times legal cases are settled privately between the parties.
+Most lawsuits are settled prior to a trial.
 Settlement agreements often include confidentiality provisions which provide that the parties cannot disclose the terms of the settlement.
 In circumstances where a lawsuit has already been filed, and the parties settle the matter before trial, the fact that a lawsuit was filed can be discovered through searches.
-However, the manner in which the matter was resolved can remain private.
+However, the manner in which the matter was resolved, and any provisions of the settlement agreement may be allowed to remain private.